California Invitational Berkeley Debate

 something that I genuinely appreciate in every event is a trigger warning before potentially triggering performances and speeches. controversially, I care about all of your experiences in a round and would like to give everyone an opportunity to opt out.
 If you’re a spectator or a competitor in a speech room, you deserve the opportunity to step out.
 If you’re competing in a debate round, you have every right to ask your competitors to read a version of their case that excludes the triggering material.
 As a judge, I reserve the right to step out/turn off my camera for a moment before you give your performance.

 If I correct your pronunciation of a word in my ballot, it’s genuinely to educate you.
-It’s hard to know how to pronounce a word you’ve never heard aloud, just read.
+It’s hard to know how to pronounce a word you’ve never heard aloud, just read (looking at you, Reuters!)

-Also, if you are spectating an event and are fully texting in front of me or attempting to talk to/distract a competitor, I’m going to ask you to leave.
-I will not warn you once, I have a zero-tolerance policy for disrespecting competitors in that way.
+If you are spectating an event and are fully texting in front of me or attempting to talk to/distract a competitor, I’m going to ask you to leave.
+I will not warn you once, I have a zero-tolerance policy for disrespecting competitors or interfering with competition in that way.

 Email chain please: columbus.debate.team@gmail.com